MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/sample-charts.md

 <a name="BarChart"></a>
 ## Bar Chart
  The following is a bar chart that shows the top 10 customers.
-This is one of the default charts available in model-driven apps for the `Opportunity` table.
+This is one of the default charts available in model-driven apps for the `Opportunity` entity.

  ![Sample bar chart: Top 10 Customers](media/charts-top-10-customers.gif "Sample bar chart: Top 10 Customers")